All Products

 ALTER TABLE prt1_p2 SET TABLESPACE OSS;

-• Method 2: Create a parent partitioned table in an OSS bucket.
+• Method 2: Create the parent partitioned table directly in the OSS tablespace.

 CREATE TABLE prt1 (a int, b int) PARTITION BY RANGE(a) TABLESPACE OSS;

--- By default, all child tables inherit the attributes of the parent table and are created in the OSS bucket.
+--By default, child tables inherit the tablespace property of the parent table and are created directly in the OSS tablespace.

 CREATE TABLE prt1_p1 PARTITION OF prt1 FOR VALUES FROM (0) TO (250);